Figma is growing our team of passionate people on a mission to make design accessible to all. Born on the web

 , Figma helps entire product teams brainstorm

 , create, test, and ship better designs, together.
-From great products to long-lasting companies, we believe that nothing great is made alone—come make
+From innovative products to long-lasting companies, we believe that nothing great is made

 This is a full time role that can be held from one of our US hubs or remotely in the United States.